rmkanda/tools/README.md

 - [Fossa](https://fossa.com/) 💰 - Get continuous compliance with code SCA featuring audit-grade reporting and comprehensive dependency inventory.
 - [WhiteSource](https://www.whitesourcesoftware.com/) 💰 - Detect and remediate open source security and compliance issues in real-time, without the headache
 - [Nexus auditor](https://www.sonatype.com/nexus/auditor) 💰 - Generate a Software Bill of Materials and Triage License, Security Risk within Third Party Applications and Continuously Monitor Apps for New Vulnerabilities
+- [Licensebat](https://licensebat.com/) 💰 - Licensebat seamlessly integrates with your GitHub build pipeline to make sure your current and future dependencies comply with your license policies.
+- [Black Duck®](https://www.synopsys.com/software-integrity/security-testing/static-analysis-sast.html) 💰 - Helps teams manage the security, quality, and license compliance risks that come from the use of open source and third-party code in applications and containers.
 - [FOSSology](https://www.fossology.org/) - a open source license compliance software system and toolkit.
 As a toolkit you can run license, copyright and export control scans from the command line.
 - [FOSSID](https://fossid.com/) - A Software Composition Analysis tool that scans your code for open source licenses and vulnerabilities, and gives you full transparency and control of your software products and services.
 - [Palamida](https://www.almtoolbox.com/palamida.php) - Palamida is the leader in advanced techniques to identify Open Source and other third party software in use within your development projects.
-- [Black Duck®](https://www.synopsys.com/software-integrity/security-testing/static-analysis-sast.html) 💰 - Helps teams manage the security, quality, and license compliance risks that come from the use of open source and third-party code in applications and containers.
 - [OSS Review Toolkit]
 - [ClearlyDefined](https://clearlydefined.io/) - Lack of clarity around licenses and security vulnerabilities reduces engagement — that means fewer users, fewer contributors and a smaller community.